engineblock/engineblock/README.md

 ## Getting Started

-You can begin at [Quick Start](docs/quickstart.md) or consult the full [Users Guide](docs/usersguide.md).
-At least taking a glance at the user guide is recommended.
+You can begin at [Quick Start](docs/quickstart.md) or consult the full [Usage Guide](docs/usage_guide.md).
+At least taking a glance at the guide is recommended.

 ## Contributions
 If you are interested in contributing to Empirical Machine, more information is available in the [Developer's section](doc/developers.md).